Coroutines for Asynchronous Concurrent Programming

 • There are some sequencing requirements as well

-• Once all images are in and processed or timed out, a collage is created.
+• Once all images are in and resized or timed out, a collage is created.

 Idea of the implementation